 Integrity Council for the Voluntary Carbon Market

-The ten Core Carbon Principles are organized across governance, emissions impact, and sustainable development:
+The ten Core Carbon Principles include:

 - Effective governance